mosip/documentation/docs/MOSIP-Device-Service-Specification.md

 Payload is the Digital ID JSON object.

 {% hint style="info" %}
 For a L0 unregistered device the digital id will be unsigned.
-In all other scenarios the digital ID will be signed either by the chip key (L1) or the device key (L0).
+In all other scenarios, except for a discovery call, the digital ID will be signed either by the chip key (L1) or the device key (L0).
 {% endhint %}

 #### Accepted Values for Digital ID
 * serialNo - Serial number of the device.
 This value should be same as printed on the device (Refer [Physical ID](#physical-id))
 * make - Brand name.
 This value should be same as printed on the device (Refer [Physical ID](#physical-id))
 * model - Model of the device.
 This value should be same as printed on the device (Refer [Physical ID](#physical-id))
-* type - ["Fingerprint", "Iris", "Face"], //More types can be added based on Adoptor's implementation
+* type - ["Finger", "Iris", "Face"], //More types can be added based on Adoptor's implementation
 * deviceSubType - Subtype is based on the type
-	* For Fingerprint - "Slap", "Single", "Touchless"
+	* For Finger - "Slap", "Single", "Touchless"
 	* For Iris - "Single", "Double",
     * For Face - "Full face"
 * deviceProvider - Device provider name - This would be a legal entity in the country.